MLHale/nebraska-gencyber-modules/computational_thinking_and_design_process_using_littlebits_droids/README.md

 > Author/Copyright holder: Teo Yu Siang and Interaction Design Foundation.
 Copyright licence: CC BY-NC-SA 3.0

 Testing a prototype helps us to learn whether or not it succeeds (i.e. does it meet the requirements of the problem) and can help to refine the definition of the problem - if we learn something about the problem that we hadn't thought of before.

+### Scratch 101 in Littlebits App
+Try coding your droid.

+* Go to the `mission interface` in the inventor kit app
+* Try missions 11 and 18
+* How could you combine the scratch interface with various inputs and outputs to solve a problem?

 ### Exercise: Apply design thinking to solve a problem with Littlebits
 The problem: Drop an egg three stories without it breaking.